tjbanghart/smallsh/README.md

 # Smallsh

 This program is a "wrapper shell" around bash.
 The user is prompted with `: ` and allowed to enter any common bash command.
 The commands `cd`, `exit`, and `status` are handled by this program.
 All other commands are passed to the bash shell via `execvp()` as a child process.
 Commands can be run in either "foreground" or "background" mode.
 Commands executed in the foreground cause the parent process to `wait()` until the child process terminates.
 Background commands cause the parent to wait(`..WNOHANG..`) so the user is open to enter another command as the child process runs.
+The program also handles I/O redirection via `<` and `>` as one would expect in a normal bash shell.

 This program was made for as part of the course requirements for CS 344: Operating Systems I taken at Oregon State Univeristy in Fall 2020.
 You can read the assignment description [here](/assignment_desc.md).